 Requirements for the MAX485 and M-Duino connection

 The MAX485 Module is cheap.
-You can find lots of 5 unit for less than one euro.
+You can find lots of 5 units for less than one euro.

 MAX485 Connections and Arduino MAX485 Schematic

-In this case, for send and receive data we use Serial1 (RX1 and TX1), but it's possible to use other Serial.
+In this case, for sending and receiving data we use Serial1 (RX1 and TX1), but it's possible to use other Serial.
 However, Serial2 is used for RS-232 and Serial3 for RS-485, so it's nonsense to use Serial3.
-That means we have three options: Serial0, Serial1 or Serial2 (losing RS-232 communication).
+That means we have three options: Serial0, Serial1, or Serial2 (losing RS-232 communication).
 To enable the transmission or reception typically use Pin 2 and Pin3.